mattclay/aws-terminator/aws/README.md

 If tests create a resource:
-  - add a new class for the resource in the corresponding file in the terminator directory (use Terminator base class if resources have a created time, SimpleDbTerminator otherwise)
+  - add a new class for the resource in the corresponding file in the terminator directory (use Terminator base class if resources have a created time, DynamoDbTerminator otherwise)
   - test terminator with `python cleanup.py --stage dev -c -v`, make sure modified terminator resource class shows up in the output